pnp/blog/content/post/fill-out-adaptive-card-and-send-reminders-using-the-m365-group-calendar/index.md

 # Solution
 The following Power Automate flow will:
-* Allow _all_ users of the team to execute
+* Allow _all_ users (and not just one user) of the team to execute and preset a reminder.
-* Uses the Team's Group Calendar to send out events that aren't necessarily online meetings.
+* Uses the Team's **M365 Group Calendar** to send out an event that isn't an online meeting.
   - An optional reminder time can be set (similar to usual Outlook calendar events) and pop up on team member's calendar reminders
-* Show all reminders appear on the Group Calendar, whether it be viewed in Outlook or the SharePoint modern web app
+* Allow the event to appear in locations where the Group Calendar events can be viewed, whether it be in Outlook or the SharePoint modern webpart.
 ![The overall sequence of actions](https://github.com/z3019494/blog/blob/main/content/post/fill-out-adaptive-card-and-send-reminders-using-the-m365-group-calendar/images/Add%20to%20calendar.png)

 Note that this solution does not utilise just a plain SharePoint list (with a Calendar view tacked on) or the more special Event list.

 ## Create a new flow based on "For a selected Teams message"